onda-protocol/onda-program-library/README.md

 Onda Awards is built on top of Bubblegum and provides a simple interface for creating cNFT Awards and minting them to a forum entry.
 While the forum entryId itself does not exist on-chain, this does not prevent the entryId from "virtually" holding the cNFTs.
 Onda Awards ensures composability with the virtual address by delegating the Award pda on mint.

 ### Onda Moderation
 Supports team member moderation of Onda Compression entries by setting the ForumConfig authority as the `Team` pda.
+Members can be added to a team with `Admin` or `Editor` roles.

 ### Onda Profile
 A simple and temporary program to allow users to set an name and a pfp.
 This program will likely be deprecated and replaced by a shared social-graph.